parnianf/Movies-and-TV-Shows-Type-Classification/README.md

 In this project, the aim is to get acquainted with machine learning methods by `scikit-learn` library.

 This project is defined in four phases:
-  * Phase 0: I should review and analyze the data
+  * Phase 0: Exploratory Data Analysis(EDA)
-  * Phase 1: I will get acquainted with preprocessing methods, then extract features from the text columns.
+  * Phase 1: Handling Missing Values, Normalization & Standardization, Handling Categorical Data, Handling series of data in a cell, Feature Extraction
-  * Phase 2: I predict the target and optimize these models.
+  * Phase 2: Prediction and Optimiztaion, Tuning hyper-parameters, Study Effect of Depth on Accuracy
-  * Phase 3: I become familiar with Ensemble methods and compare the results of these types of models with the results of the previous phase.
+  * Phase 3: Predicting by Ensembling Methods, Tuning hyper-parameters, Study Effect of Depth on Accuracy, Study Effect of Number of Estimators on Accuracy, Bias vs Variance: Random Forest and Decision Tree

 The dataset provided is a collection of movies and TV series available on the **Netflix** and **Amazon**.
 This dataset contains the features of `title`, `cast`, `country`, `release_year`, `listed_in`, `type`(Movie or TV series), and `description`.